Ballynastragh, Gorey, Co Wexford

 The square tower contained the nursery, the guide told us.
 Photograph © Jennifer Winder-Baggot, www.irishhistorichouses.com

 As I mentioned, the house was badly damaged in 1798, when the United Irishmen rose up in an attempt to create an independent Ireland.
 Although the Kavanaghs are of Irish descent and are not a Norman or English family, this did not save them from the 1798 raids.
 The house was not badly damaged in a siege but outbuildings were.
 The invaders were looking for weapons inside the house, the guide told us.
-The Irish Aesthete writes tells us: “Walter MacMurrough Kavanagh wrote to his brother-in-law that although a turf and coal house were set on fire and efforts made to bring ‘fire up to the front door under cover of a car on which were raised feather beds and mattresses’ [their efforts] were unsuccessful.”
+Robert O’Byrne the Irish Aesthete writes tells us: “Walter MacMurrough Kavanagh wrote to his brother-in-law that although a turf and coal house were set on fire and efforts made to bring ‘fire up to the front door under cover of a car on which were raised feather beds and mattresses’ [their efforts] were unsuccessful.”
 [6]

 Edmund Joyce describes the raid in his book on Borris House (pg.
 21-22):